 Graph theory is now becoming a standard tool in system-level neuroscience.
 However, endowing observed brain anatomy and dynamics with a complex network representation involves often covert theoretical assumptions and methodological choices which affect the way networks are reconstructed from experimental data, and ultimately the resulting network properties and their interpretation.
 Here, we review some fundamental conceptual underpinnings and technical issues associated with brain network reconstruction, and discuss how their mutual influence concurs in clarifying the organization of brain function.

 KEYWORDS

-brain dynamics, brain topology, edges, functional imaging, functional networks, nodes, resting state, structure-function relationship, temporal networks the former, and physical or more abstract relations between them with the latter.
-In spite of its apparent straightforwardness, such an operation is highly non-trivial from both a conceptual and a practical viewpoint and comes with a set of often implicit assumptions.
+brain dynamics, brain topology, edges, functional imaging, functional networks, nodes, resting state, structure-function relationship, temporal networks

 1 | INTRODUCTION